-- School is consistently meeting PEC academic performance - (Greater than or equal to 70 and less than 80 of possible total weighted points) - School is not meeting expectations for one or more of the - (Greater than or equal to 55 and less than 70 of possible total weighted points)
+- School is exceeding PEC academic performance framework expectations and is on par with the highest-performing schools in the state. - (Greater than or equal to 80 of the possible total weighted points) - School is consistently meeting PEC academic performance framework expectations. - (Greater than or equal to 70 and less than 80 of possible total weighted points) - School is not meeting expectations for one or more of the academic indicators.
+Possible intervention. - (Greater than or equal to 55 and less than 70 of possible total weighted points)